How To Use Dry Shampoo Powder

 If you have time, let it sit for a minute or two to absorb the oils.

 Massage your head and tousle your hair with your fingers, brush or blow dryer to work the dry shampoo through.
 TIP: It can work well to flip your head over while tousling your hair.
 Also, using a brush or blow dryer is great for getting out any powdery areas where too much product was used, or run damp fingers through this area.

 Use this Dry Shampoo between washes or as a volumizer any day!
 It is very versatile: apply a small amount for volume or if your hair is not very oily, or apply more if it's quite oily.

 It can be applied in the following ways:

-Powder Puff for small or multiple applications: Sprinkle powder into the palm of your hand or the container lid and dab with the powder puff
+Powder Puff for small or multiple applications: Sprinkle powder into the palm of your hand and dab with the powder puff

 Hairbrush for small or multiple applications: Sprinkle directly onto your hairbrush

 Large Makeup Brush for small to large applications: Remove the shaker insert and dab the makeup brush into the powder OR sprinkle powder into the palm of your hand or lid and dab with the brush